AeonDigital/Shell-MSE-Main-Module/src/mse/array/search/attachments/man/en-us.md

 - hint      :
   Indicate the type of return expected

-If "b", returns a Boolean indicating the existence or not of the past value between the array values.
+If `b`, returns a Boolean indicating the existence or not of the past value between the array values.
-If "i", returns the index or name of the key where the value passed was found.
+If `i`, returns the index or name of the key where the value passed was found.
 An empty string is returned if it does not exist.